Taking the express bus to Madurai

 Exploring the temple from the outside

-After a well-needed siesta, and a brief thunderstorm, I really have to admonish myself to move into the city.
-I do not want to overdo things today and just explore the Meenakshi temple from the outside on one of the rooftops of Madurai.
+After a well-needed siesta, and a brief thunderstorm, I have to admonish myself to move into the city.
+I do not want to overdo things today and will only explore the Meenakshi temple from the outside on one of the rooftops of Madurai.
 Naturally, someone approaches me in the vicinity of the temple.
 The man tells me his father makes clothes for 25 rupees (I suspect per hour) and asks if I want to go and have a look.
 Madurai is known for its tailors, all kinds of canvases and art objects.

 Many rooftops of Madurai house a handicraft center beneath

 First, I have to take the stairs in a handicraft center to end up at one of the rooftops of Madurai.
 From here, I can make some beautiful overview photos of the temple towers.
 The Madurai rooftops are free of charge in itself.
 The person running the center inevitably invites me to come and see the exhibited objects.
 According to him, this is an officially recognized place: so with fixed prices, and without any purchase obligations.
 There are dancing Shivas and pretty beautiful stone Ganesh statues in the store.
-I doubt for a moment, but actually, I do not want to have to carry souvenirs for another twenty days.
+I doubt for a moment, but I do not want to carry souvenirs for another twenty days.
 I thank him kindly and continue my exploration of the temple surroundings.

 All stores state to be official

 The same scenario happens in the next street, first taking photos on another one of the rooftops of Madurai – with a different, better perspective – and then entering the (again) official store.
-I really do not feel well, so I accepted the offer of the patron to drink a cup of tea.
+I do not feel well, so I accepted the offer of the patron to drink a cup of tea.
 In the meantime, the carpets are passing, but I quickly get rid of them trying to sell me one of those.
 Silk scarves follow with a second cup of tea.
 I have some of them kept separate.
 The prices are fixed and are considerably higher than those of the – so to speak – silk scarf that I let myself be moored in Madras.

 A hand-woven cloth to be delivered in Chennai

 With the third cup of tea, we stroll down one more floor to view blankets and towels.
-There are really nice ones, though somewhat pricey.
+There are nice ones, though somewhat pricey.
 Such a sheet seems suitable to place behind my Budha statues at home.
 In short, I buy a green, hand-woven cloth with mirrors incorporated, but make a deal to have it delivered to Chennai.
 We exchange data, but I pay only half the amount, to have some certainty on the actual delivery.
 I also put my initials on the canvas on the back.
 The deal happens somewhat professionally and correctly.
 The patron still tries to make me pay the complete sum and starts talking about trust, but I stand firm.

 Ending up in a tailor shop